microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaUserAppRoleAssignment.md

 ```

 This example retrieves a user application role assignment for the user in $UserId.
+You can use the comand `Get-EntraBetaUser` to get service principal object Id.

 - `-ObjectId` parameter specifies the object ID of a user.